Usage Data Billing

 The formula uses the API name of the field that links the object to the account, for example,

-ON_AddToTransactionTable Checkbox Controlling field, required when using the continuous invoice run.
+ON_AddToTransactionTable Checkbox Required when using the continuous invoice run.
 Determines whether to show the transaction on the invoice, deselected by default.
-ON_AddToCsv Checkbox Controlling field, required when using the continuous invoice run.
+ON_AddToCsv Checkbox Required when using the continuous invoice run.
 Determines whether to export the transaction as CSV, deselected by default.
 ON_Date Formula (Date)

 Data field, displays the date on which the transaction is considered for invoicing.